2024 Women's T20 World Cup: Knockout stage

-The knockout stage consists of two semi-finals, played at Dubai International Cricket Stadium on 17 October and Sharjah Cricket Stadium on 18 October, and the final, also at Dubai on 20 October.
+The knockout stage consisted of two semi-finals, played at Dubai International Cricket Stadium on 17 October and Sharjah Cricket Stadium on 18 October, and the final, also at Dubai on 20 October.

 Semi-finals

 South Africa's Anneke Bosch (L) was awarded with the player of the match award in semi-final 1 for 74* and New Zealand's Eden Carson (R) was awarded with the player of the match award in semi-final 2 for 3/29.

+Semi-final 1

 In the first semi-final, Australia took on South Africa at Dubai International Cricket Stadium on 17 October.
 Put into bat, Australia put up 134/5 with the help of Beth Mooney's 44.
 In reply, South Africa chased it down in 17.2 overs, led by Anneke Bosch's 74* and Laura Wolvaardt's 42 to win by 8 wickets to reach their second consecutive final.